 Design firm Massucco Warner Miller introduced a statement mirror in the living room.
 Not only does it serve as a focal point in the space, but the reflective surface bounces light around the room.

 Bring the outside in with pieces that takes you to the beach, just as blogger Camille Styles did in her chic living room.
 "To create that ambiance, I place shells and coral on every surface, and most of the art on the walls reflects some far-flung beach locale.”

 See more tips in 3 Stylish and Simple Ways to Dress Up Your Walls.

 Incorporate Personal Heirlooms

 In the Decorist's San Francisco showhouse, by Decorist elite designer Simone Howell, everything is personal.
 "The living room is a place where you should feel totally at ease, whether you love a calm neutral palette or something vibrant.
-Layering objects like coffee table books that represent your families passions in additional to travel trinkets such as blown glass votives brings an additional layer of intimacy to a space."
+Layering objects like coffee table books that represent your family's passions in addition to travel trinkets such as blown glass votives bring an additional layer of intimacy to a space."

 Create a cozy conversation area by grouping seating around a large window, taking advantage of light and views.

 Add an easy pop of color with a bright chair, just as blogger Oh Joy! did in this sitting area.
-Include a gallery wall, plenty of plants to bring the outdoors in, and chunky knits to make things cozy.
+Complete the room with a gallery wall, plenty of plants to bring the outdoors in, and chunky knits to make things cozy.

-Designers Cecilia Sagrera and George Brazil, of Sagrera Brazil Design created zones in this open-plan living area.
-"Using a curved sofa with curved console behind it helps to separate the Living and Dining Areas.
-Using a few curved pieces of furniture helps to break up the hard angles of the architecture.
-The large painting by Carolyn Meyer echos what is seen outside, almost creating another window."
+Designers Cecilia Sagrera and George Brazil of Sagrera Brazil Design created zones in this open-plan living area.
+"Using a curved sofa with curved console behind it helps to separate the living and dining areas.
+Using a few curved pieces of furniture helps to break up the hard angles of the architecture."
+If you have an open-plan living room, consider incorporating some curved pieces of furniture.